adnanaziz/EPIJudge/README.md

 # EPIJudge
 EPI Judge - Preview Release.

-Please add test data here.
+See videos for detailed instructions: https://youtu.be/ImD_iI-uGYo, https://youtu.be/aHPDApyyYEg, https://youtu.be/1BzHUpluQHM